moustacheManHere/Chess_Account_Analyzer/readme.md

 Happy chess analysis! 🎉

+Please star this repo if you appreciate our work!
 ---

 **Disclaimer**: This project is not affiliated with or endorsed by Lichess or Chess.com.
 It is an independent open-source project created for educational and analytical purposes.